 Setting up FRITZ!Powerline adapters for testing

-- Plug the FRITZ!Powerline adapters into adjacent plugs of a power strip.
-Unplug all other devices from the power strip.
+- Remove all other devices from the power strip.

-- Use a network cable to connect one of the FRITZ!Powerline adapters to a computer on which the FRITZ!Powerline software is installed.
+- Use a network cable to connect the other FRITZ!Powerline adapter to the computer on which the FRITZ!Powerline software is installed.

 Determining the throughput

 - Start the FRITZ!Powerline software.

 - Download a file from the internet or copy a file from a different network device to the computer with FRITZ!Powerline via the adapters in the power strip.

 - FRITZ!Powerline shows the speed between both FRITZ!Powerline adapters by the adapter that is not connected to the computer.
 Check the throughput given for "Send" and "Receive".

 - Repeat steps 1 - 3 for other FRITZ!Powerline adapters if the powerline connection between them is also slow.